Please continue to monitor the Alerts page of this website for the latest updates and advisories: global.rutgers.edu/all-alerts

 Some F-1 students may be eligible for an extension of their initial 12 months of OPT if they have received a degree in an eligible STEM field or have a pending or approved H-1B application.
 You must submit a new STEM OPT Extension application to USCIS with new STEM OPT recommended I-20 from Rutgers Global.

-STEM OPT PROCESSING DELAYS
+STEM OPT PROCESSING TIMES

 F-1 students who have applied for STEM OPT may face delays in receiving their EADs (employment authorization documents).
 Therefore these delays can result in loss of opportunities or jeopardize a student’s legal status in the U.S, especially if traveling outside the US and reentering without their EAD and a job offer.
 In previous years, OPT applications have taken an average of 2-3 months to be processed by the U.S. Citizenship and Immigration Services (USCIS).